aristobyte-team/www.aristobyte.com/.github/ISSUE_TEMPLATE/ui-ux_report.md

 ---
+status: "Backlog"
-name: User story
+name: UI/UX
 about: New feature to be added
 title: ""
-labels: "user-story"
+type: "UI/UX"
 assignees: "aristobyte"
 ---